matthewseaman/pyTanks.SwiftPlayer/README.md

 **Note: pyTanks is still in beta.
 API and functionality is subject to change.**

 ## Usage ##
-To run the player, `cd` to the working directory, then run `source start.sh`.
-This executable simply calls `build_executable.sh`, then runs the newly-built executable `.build/debug/pyTanks`.
+To compile the player, `cd` to the working directory, then run `source build_executable.sh`.
+This will place an executable program called `pyTanks` inside `.build/debug/`.
+It will also place a copy called `start` in the top-level directory.

-Settings are customizable on the command line, but only when passed as arguments to the raw executable rather than using `start.sh` (which does not acknowledge passed arguments).
+To run the previously-compiled executable, run `./start` from the top-level directory.

+The main client configuration options are specified in the `ClientConfiguration` struct.
+You may change them directly in your own fork, but a few are customizable on the command line by default:
+- `--log logLevel`, where logLevel cooresponds to one of the following:
+  - 0 - Don't log anything
+  - 1 - Connects, disconnects, and errors
+  - 2 - Level 1, plus game events and AI logic
+  - 3 - Level 2, plus FPS
+  - 4 - Level 3, plus Client IO (every incoming and outgoing message)